 REC 103 RECREATION AND THE NATURAL ENVIRONMENT

-Covers recreational use of outdoor/natural areas and the trends, both past and present, that create changing patcoursework, citizenship and democracy, skills of reflection, teamwork, cultural competence, analysis, and experiential evaluation.
+Covers recreational use of outdoor/natural areas and the trends, both past and present, that create changing patterns of use.
+Includes an overview of human, animal, and technological impacts on outdoor recreation resources.